THO-Twan/THO-LicenseShop/README.md

 You can config the database user_license name and the inventory name of your license in the server.lua file.
 Again I used chatGPT i know nothing about coding or scripts i was just too cheap to buy a script and too dumb to figure out others so I made my own, with ai...

+Might just be me but as of now until I maybe figure it out..
+I need to restart this script after the server starts to get it to work..

 ChatGPT wrote the rest..

 Features: